nsandeep440/flask_restful_api/README.md

  ```
  If you see with http, then your local server is running with `http://127.0.0.1:5000/` and you can test the API's.

- To test the API's, download `POSTMAN` [app](https://www.postman.com) and import json from [resource folder](https://github.com/nsandeep440/flask_restful_api/tree/flask_basic_api/api_resources) into the postman app.
+ To test the API's, download `POSTMAN` [app](https://www.postman.com), download postman API collection from [here](https://github.com/nsandeep440/flask_restful_api/tree/flask_basic_api/flask_basic/postman_resources/) and import this json file into the postman app.
 After importing, you can find all the above listed API's.

- When you run any API in postman, each api logs are printed in terminal where any errors can be identified.

 For more Information, here are the references where you can learn more:

 1. [Flask documenation](https://flask.palletsprojects.com/en/1.1.x/tutorial/)